DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 We will now focus on the implementation of the new workflow for small-edition and low-budget publishing houses. [![Bloglink](images/dpt_blog_verwijzing.png)](http://networkcultures.org/digitalpublishing/2014/10/07/hybrid-workflow-how-to-introduction-editing-steps/ "Link to blog post: Hybrid Workflow How-To: Introduction & Editorial Steps")(*Hybrid workflow how-to: introduction & editorial steps*)

-##E-publishing workflows: desktop publishing and Markdown
+##Electronic publishing workflows: desktop publishing and Markdown

 ###Desktop publishing workflow (from Word to InDesign to electronic book)